 - The flavor of Vanillekipferl improves with time.
 As good as they are fresh out of the oven, keep them stored in an airtight tin/container for a few days before eating them to experience the improvement in flavor.
 Stored properly, Vanillekipferl will keep for up to a month.
 However, if you use eggs they will only keep for up to one week.

 Place all of the ingredients in a large bowl and knead until thoroughly combined.
 The dough will be fairly dry and flaky.

 Shape the dough into a log and wrap with plastic wrap.
 Chill in the refrigerator for at least an hour.

-HOW TO MAKE YOUR OWN VANILLA SUGAR: Simply place vanilla beans in a container or ziploc bag of white granulated sugar.
+Or you can make your own vanilla sugar.
+To make vanilla sugar you simply place vanilla beans in a container or ziploc bag of white granulated sugar.
 Seal shut and let it sit a few weeks, shaking occasionally.
 Discard the vanilla beans – your vanilla sugar is ready to use!
 How many vanilla beans you use depends on how strong you want the flavor and how much sugar you’re making.
-I make my own homemade vanilla extract and use those beans to make sugar – it’s a great way to make double use of the beans (I explain it further in the vanilla extract post).
+I make my own homemade vanilla extract and use those beans to make sugar – it’s a great way to make double use of the beans (I explain it further in my homemade vanilla extract post).